5 Useful Linux Tweaks

 Linux Tweaks

 We are all aware that the Windows search index app sucks.
-Beagle is a nice solution to overcome those drawbacks and offers a rather centralized files database where you can search everything you want in a blink of an eye.
-Beagle nice indexes all the files and folders from your computer and lets you organize those files and folders so that you can search them smoothly.
+Beagle is a nice solution to overcome those drawbacks and offers a rather centralized file database where you can search for everything you want in the blink of an eye.
+Beagle Nice indexes all the files and folders from your computer and lets you organize them so you can search them smoothly.

 To install Beagle on your computer, run the following command by opening a new terminal: